semaphoreci/docs/docs/essentials/pipeline-queues.md

 ```

 In cases where multiple projects are deployed to the same environment (e.g.
-same Kubernetes cluster) you need the deployment pipelines from those projects to
+to the same Kubernetes cluster) you need the deployment pipelines of those projects to
 queue together.
-To set that up, you should use the queue configurations with the
+To set that up, use queue configurations with equal values
-equal values for `name` and `scope` set to **organization** in all related projects.
+for `name` and `scope` set to **organization** in all related projects.

-The following example illustrates the queue configuration that can be used in all
+The following example illustrates a queue configuration that can be used for
 projects that need to have a shared deployment queue.

 ``` yaml